 Files declared in the command line arguments will be managed by an orchestrating framework as taking part of the simulation chain and to be used by other modules and therefore stored in the dedicated session folder during the simulation execution.

-Note that file names and paths shall not include blank spaces.
-Furthermore, file names must be separated by commas only.
-For the configuration, input and output file names, full-path names shall be given or path names relative to the shell environment variable E2E_HOME.
-In case filenames without any path are used, the working directory is considered to be the dedicated session folder as defined above.
+Note that file names and paths shall not include blank spaces and must be separated by commas only.
+For the configuration, input and output file names can be either a full-path name or a relative path name.